-- All system connections, taps and mixing valves must be capable of sustaining a pressure up to 3 bar. - Radiator valves should conform to BS2767:10. - All other valves should conform to BS1010. - Thermostatic radiator valves (TRV's) must be used on all radiators within the sleeping accommodation but not the radiator where the room thermostat is sited.
-This must be fitted with lock-shield valves and left open. - A drain cock is required at the lowest point in the system. - An air vent is required at all the high points in the system.
+- All system connections, taps and mixing valves must be capable of sustaining a pressure up to 3 bar. - Radiator valves should conform to BS2767:10. - · All other valves should conform to BS1010. - Thermostatic radiator valves (TRV's) must be used on all radiators within the sleeping accommodation but not the radiator where the room thermostat is sited.
+This must be fitted with lock-shield valves and left open. - A drain cock is required at the lowest point in the system. - · An air vent is required at all the high points in the system.

-The boiler is equipped with an automatic internal by-pass.
+The boiler is equipped with an internal by-pass.
+The internal bypass is not intended to be a substitute for an external system bypass.